Swiftyjim/TeamIssueTracker/README.md

 # TeamIssueTracker
-Project is a team issue tracking web app, using Django pythong framework.
+Project is a team issue tracking web app, using Django python framework.
 In development.

 Features include:
 -Team and project tracking